2023 Most Focused Bachelor’s Degree Colleges for Ancient Studies/Civilization in the New England Region

 Top 9 Most Focused Bachelor’s Degree Colleges for Ancient Studies/Civilization in the New England Region

 With a undergrad student-to-faculty ratio of 10 to 1, it’s easy to see that the school is committed to helping their undergraduates succeed.
-Students who start out at the school are likely to stick around.
-The freshman retention rate is 90%.
-The school has an impressive undergrad student loan default rate.
-It’s only 1.5%, which is much lower than the national rate of 10.1%.
+With a freshman retention rate of 95%, the school does an excellent job of retaining its undergraduate students.

-Out of the 9 schools in the Schools for a Bachelor’s Highly Focused on Ancient Studies/Civilization Major in the New England Region that were part of this year’s ranking, Colby College landed the #2 spot on the list.
-Waterville, Maine is the setting for this small institution of higher learning.
-The private not-for-profit school handed out bachelors’s ancient studies/civilization degrees to 8 students in 2020-2021.
+Out of the 9 schools in the Schools for a Bachelor’s Highly Focused on Ancient Studies/Civilization Major in the New England Region that were part of this year’s ranking, Wellesley College landed the #3 spot on the list.
+Wellesley College is located in Wellesley, Massachusetts and, has a small student population.
+In 2021-2022, this school awarded 6 bachelors’s ancient studies/civilization degrees to qualified students.

 The school has an impressive undergrad student loan default rate.
-It’s only 2.0%, which is much lower than the national rate of 10.1%.
-The school has an excellent freshman retention rate of 91%, which means students like the school well enough to return for a second year.
-The impressive undergraduate student-to-faculty ratio of 10 to 1 means that students may have more opportunities to work more closely with their professors than they would at other schools.
+It’s only 0.4%, which is much lower than the national rate of 10.1%.
+The impressive undergraduate student-to-faculty ratio of 8 to 1 means that students may have more opportunities to work more closely with their professors than they would at other schools.
+The school has an excellent freshman retention rate of 97%, which means students like the school well enough to return for a second year.

-Read more about Ancient Studies/Civilization at Colby College
+Read more about Ancient Studies/Civilization at Wellesley

 Read more about Ancient Studies/Civilization at Wheaton College Massachusetts